BattleTurn/StyledLog/README.md

   - Menu: Tools > StyledDebug > Styled Console
   - Filters (Log/Warning/Error), Collapse, Auto-scroll, Search
   - Resizable columns: Type, Tag, Message
+  - Tag filter dropdown in header: “Everything” toggle and per-tag flags
+    - “Everything” ON: shows all tags (including new ones); OFF: shows none until you pick tags
+    - Your selections persist per project and reload when opening the dropdown
   - Clickable stack links open code at file:line
   - Code tooltip on hover: anchored near the link, single-instance, no flicker, DPI-aware, with highlighted line
+  - Full message pane above the stack trace (rich text) with its own scrollbar
+  - Draggable splitter between message and stack traces; both sections keep a minimum height so nothing is hidden
   - Clear options persisted: Clear on Play, Clear on Build, Clear on Recompile
   - Snapshot logs across domain reloads when “Clear on Recompile” is off
+  - Captures Unity Editor logs automatically and shows them in Styled Console; Exceptions are normalized to Error

 ## Installation

-- As a local package: Unity Package Manager > Add package from disk… select `Packages/StyleLog/package.json`
+- As a local package: Unity Package Manager > Add package from disk… select `Packages/colorful-log/package.json`
 - Or add from git if you host it as a UPM repo (path must point to the package folder)

 ## Setup